infracost/docs/docs/integrations/azure_repos_app.md

 The Azure Repos App automatically reflects the following changes in Infracost:
 - Repos that are **renamed** are updated in Infracost.
 - When a repo is **moved** from one Azure DevOps project to another, the change is reflected in Infracost as long as the projects belong to the same Azure organization.
-- Repos that are **deleted** or **archived** are marked as archived in Infracost for audit purposes.
+- Repos that are **deleted** or **disabled** (also known as archived) are marked as archived in Infracost for audit purposes.
 Their issues will no longer show in the dashboard.

 ### Disable pull request comments